CarlosIgreda/Leaderboard/README.md

 # 📖 To Do list <a name="about-project"></a>

-In this activity I will set up a JavaScript project for the Leaderboard list app, using webpack and ES6 features, notably modules.
-I should develop a first working version of the app following a wireframe, but without styling - just focus on functionality.
-In following activities, I will consume the Leaderboard API using JavaScript async and await and add some styling.
+In this activity I will continue working on the Leaderboard list app, sending and receiving data from/to the Leaderboard API.

 ## 🛠 Built With <a name="built-with"></a>